 With the fall semester quickly coming to a close, cramming for exams can affect more than bedtime routines (or lack thereof).
 Sustained hours spent studying and researching can have a significant effect on how your eyes feel, particularly when the work is performed on a computer or other digital device.

-Fortunately, visual fatigue doesn’t have to stand between you and your GPA.
+Fortunately, visual fatigue doesn’t have to stand between you and your GPA (grades).
 Here are several strategies that can help ease your discomfort.

 Understand Digital Eye Fatigue

-First things first: If you are experiencing a sudden change in your vision, have eye pain, or significant redness, make an appointment with your eye doctor right away to identify the cause.
-However, if you’ve been spending long hours on schoolwork, and are experiencing symptoms such as eye strain, headaches, blurred vision, dry eyes, and neck and shoulder pain, you may have computer vision syndrome, also known as digital eye strain.1 Digital eye strain is due, in part, to the reduced blink rate that is common with computer use.2
+First things first: If you are experiencing a sudden change in your vision, have eye pain, or significant redness, make an appointment with your eye care professional right away to identify the cause.
+However, if you’ve been spending long hours on schoolwork, and are experiencing symptoms such as eye strain, headaches, blurred vision, dry eyes, and neck and shoulder pain, you may have computer vision syndrome, also known as digital eye fatigue.1 Digital eye fatigue is due, in part, to the reduced blink rate that is common with computer use.2

 Digital device usage has increased substantially in recent years—both in and out of the classroom.2 According to The Vision Council, more than 83 percent of Americans report using digital devices for more than two hours per day and more than 60 percent experience symptoms of eye strain.3